X-ray luminosity function of high-mass X-ray binaries: Studying the signatures of different physical processes using detailed binary evolution calculations: Discussion

-For binaries with significant eccentricities at the onset of RLO, e.g. above 0.2, which constitute $68\%$ of the binaries reaching an RLO XRB phase in our default model, the subsequent treatment of the eccentricity evolution during the MT phase become important.

-A commonly made assumption in binary population synthesis codes is that the orbit circularizes instantaneously at the onset of RLO \citep[e.g.,][]{2008ApJS..174..223B, 2022arXiv220205892F}.
+A commonly made assumption in binary population synthesis codes is that the orbit circularizes instantaneously at the onset of RLO \citep[e.g.,][]{2008ApJS..174..223B, 2023ApJS..264...45F}.
 Then different assumptions can be made to estimate the post-circularization orbital separation.
-We discussed some of these assumptions in Sections~\ref{sec:circi_efefct_des} and \ref{sec:circ_effect}.
+We discussed some of these assumptions in Sects.~\ref{sec:circi_efefct_des} and \ref{sec:circ_effect}.
 We showed that they can have a significant impact on the properties of the resulting XRB population.
-The general trend we observed is that models assuming close circularized orbits at RLO onset (at the periastron) have a significant boost in the sub-population of RLO XRBs with orbital periods of $\lesssim 10$~days, which also tend to be long lived.
-In the synthetic XLFs this contributes to the excess or ``bump'' at X-ray luminosities in the range of $10^{38}$ to $10^{39}\rm\,erg\,s^{-1}$.
+The general trend we observed is that models assuming close circularized orbits at RLO onset (at the periastron) have a significant boost in the subpopulation of RLO XRBs with orbital periods of $\lesssim 10$~days, which also tend to be long-lived.
+In the synthetic XLFs this contributes to the excess or bump at X-ray luminosities in the range $10^{38}$ to $10^{39}\rm\,erg\,s^{-1}$.